webplatform/docs/css/properties/color/index.md

 |Notes==== Default color ===
 Some browsers change the default color from black to another color in their default css (user-agent stylesheet).

+=== RGB, HSL, RGBa and HSLa support ===
+RGB, HSL, RGBa and HSLa are not supported by older browsers, therefore if you do use such colours, you should also provide a fallback color property that uses something similar but more widely supported, like a hex value, either placed next to the modern color value but earlier in the cascade, or in a separate stylesheet hidden behind a conditional comment.

 === Separating foreground from background ===
 In order to make it easier for users to see and hear content including separating foreground from background, [[http://www.w3.org/TR/2008/REC-WCAG20-20081211/ WCAG]] indicates the following:
 * color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element. [[http://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-without-color Guideline 1.4.1]] (Level A)
 * The visual presentation of text and images of text has a minimum contrast ratio of at least 4.5:1, with some exceptions. [[http://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast Contrast Minimum Guideline 1.4.3]] (Level AA)
 * The visual presentation of text and images of text has an enhanced contrast ratio of at least 7:1 [[http://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast7 Guideline 1.4.6]] (Level AAA)

 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification